Autonomous Vehicles

 > Traffic Law Enforcement: Various law enforcement agencies can focus on other tasks.
 Speeding tickets and DUIs would be a thing of the past.

 > Insurance Reform: Car insurance costs would plummet and there would be a new model for universal coverage.
 Risk is no longer indicated by the driver.
-Indeed, nearly all risk is eliminated.
-We'd still have coverage for force majeure and other wacky one-offs, but the vast majority of insurance costs would be eliminated because we're removing the vastly-largest component of risk and unpredictability -- the human driving the car.
+Indeed, most risk is eliminated.
+We'd still have coverage for force majeure and other wacky one-offs, but the majority of insurance costs would be eliminated because we're removing the largest component of risk and unpredictability -- the fallible human driving the car.

 > Radically Different Cityscape: Without human drivers, that means our car-centric cities can be designed very differently.
 For example, stores and office buildings would no longer need onsite parking for cars (deliveries would still need loading docks or other related areas).
 There could be large dedicated parking lots scattered about a city every few miles instead of being located in front of every store and building.
 Homes would no longer need garages -- at least for cars.
 Your car can pick you up and drop you off anywhere.
 With no human drivers, we no longer need to design infrastructure to include nearby parking.